Record December heat leading to 'unprecedented' extreme weather threat - KESQ

 “A nocturnal strong tornado or two are possible, particularly across western to northern Iowa and southeast Minnesota,” the prediction center added.

-Fueling these storms are record heat much farther north than expected this time of year, with dozens of record high temperatures expected to fall today.
+Fueling these storms is record heat much farther north than expected this time of year, with dozens of record high temperatures expected to fall today.

 The unusual December warmth has expanded across a large area of the eastern US, with as many as 250 record temperatures possible from Wednesday to Saturday, according to the National Weather Service.